vecna/trackmap/README.md

   * Your contact: an email or jabber, but is a free text.
 Put also a GPG fingerprint if you like, can be useful if eventually we've to contact you in the future. very likely, to run again the test.
   * Your ISP: if you know it, can be useful, because in the same country different ISP return lightly different results.

-### Resources needed
+### Step details, timing and resources

-Few resources are needed.
-Is not possible make a precise estimation, because the resources and the time requested depends directly from the amount of media website under analysis, anyhow, based on the current results:
+Few Bandwidth/CPU/disk resources are needed.
+Is not possible make a precise estimation, because the executed operations  depends directly from the amount of media website under analysis, anyhow, based on the past experience:

   * A list with around 200 media site starts for (200 + 50) times a "one time browser".
 It use 5-10 seconds each. more or less expend 300 Kb for each website ( ~75 megabyte used in download ).
-  * For every media fetch, 7 to 20 hosts are discovered to be included. the script need to iterated over them. commonly are between 1400 - 1700 unique hosts.
+  * For every media fetch, 7 to 20 hosts are discovered to be included. the script need process them in such ways:
-  * It expend (depends on your network speed) 30 minutes to 2 hours to resolve and reverse the DNS (is an operation that expend few bandwidth, is just slow)
+    * every host is resolved in an IPv4 address, this help to minimize duplicated result (happen quite often that different hosts has the same IP address).
+Depends on the first point, but commonly are between 1400 - 1700 unique hosts.
+This operation require 40 to 90 minutes.
+    * For every resolved IPv4, perform a reverse DNS resolution.
+This operation is slower than the previous one, require at lest 60 to 120 minutes.
-  * Then, over the 1400 ~ 1700 host, start a traceroute. it use at least three hours (up to 6), expend not so much bandwidth.
+  * Then, for every unique IPv4 address, start a traceroute. it use at least four hours (up to 8), expend not so much bandwidth.
-  * At the end, we have 50-60 megabyte of collected data, they are sent to our server.
+  * **The script require more or less 12 hours to be completed, and at the end send to us 20-30 megabytes of data**

+**You can interrupt the script execution with control+C**, and when the command is given again, **it resume the previous execution**.
+To start a new collection, remove the 'output' directory.

-Do not require strong capability from the running computer, **but is very likely have a stable network**.
+**Is very likely have a stable network**.
 If you can avoid WI-FI (or be physically near the access point), it is better.

 ### The operation performed by the script